fouzul-hassan/gated-e2t/README.md

 devices = [0]
 ```

-### Option B: Fine-Tuning with JEPA Encoder (GRAPE-GLIM)
+### Option B: Fine-Tuning with JEPA Encoder (GRAPE-E2T)

 Loads pretrained weights into `model.eeg_encoder.in_blocks` before fine-tuning.
-This is the primary GRAPE-GLIM training pathway.
+This is the primary GRAPE-E2T training pathway.

 ```bash
 python train_with_jepa_encoder.py